mcclellandj/fashion-image-classifier/README.md

 - As expected each model build iteration improved on the previous in terms of accuracy performance

-- The optimal model performed the best, exceeding the performance of the simple fully-connected baseline model by 12.5 percentage points
+- The optimal model performed the best, exceeding the performance of the intelligent baseline model by 12.5 percentage points

 - However a model built with the pretrained Keras VGG16 model did perform as well which is mainly due to the poor quality images resulting from the required transformation required.
 While their edges were retained, details within the images were removed, and this model yielded a worse performance than that of the optimal model